- SAP has specific motivations for enforcing the fallacious concept of indirect access.

 SAP as a Toll Booth?

-The orientation of SAP is to increasingly view its systems as a toll booth that requires payment if a non-SAP system accesses its data.
-Almost all companies that buy SAP products own the company’s flagship ERP system.
-And ERP systems concentrate a lot of the business’s data.
-ERP systems were certainly not sold on the premise of being a toll road, but now that SAP has such a large installed base it is in the position to ask for this.
+The orientation of SAP is to increasingly view its systems as a toll booth that requires a payment if a non-SAP system accesses its data.
+Almost all companies that buy SAP products on the company’s flagship ERP system.
+And ERP systems concentrate a lot on the business’s data.
+ERP systems were certainly not sold on the premise of being a toll road, but now that SAP has such a large installed base, it is in the position to ask for this.

 I was able to obtain the following quotes from real customers that have been adversely affected by SAP’s actions described in the previous paragraphs.

-Here are some interesting quotes are taken from some companies:
+Here are some interesting quotes that are taken from some companies: